Abortion Survivors: 5 People Who Survived Abortion Attempts

 He tragically passed in 2019, having lived a happy life loved by family.

 Tim’s story is hardly the only one of its kind.
 Countless abortion survivors have emerged over the years around the world to tell their stories.
 Many are survivors of not only the first attempt to end their life but of neglect after birth.
 Most are plagued by complications from the abortion and/or neglect for the rest of their lives.

 Another abortion survival case is that of Gianna Jessen, a victim of a saline abortion at seven months gestation.
 The abortion left Jessen with severe injuries and permanent physical disabilities, including cerebral palsy, due to a lack of oxygen during the abortion.
 She was never supposed to be able to walk or even to lift her head.
 Many even doubted that she would live.

-Like Tim, however, Jessen defied the odds.
-After four surgeries and physical therapy, Jessen was able to overcome many of the effects of the abortion.
-Today she can walk without assistance, and she has taken an active role as a pro-life advocate.
-Jessen has testified in Congress on numerous occasion and regularly gives speeches promoting laws to protect abortion survivors.
-In addition to leading efforts to protect survivors, she has given witness in cases where abortionists have been caught outright killing infants after birth.
+Like Tim, however, Gianna defied the odds.
+After four surgeries and physical therapy, Gianna was able to overcome many of the effects of the attempted abortion.
+Today, she can walk without assistance, and she has taken an active role as a pro-life advocate.
+Jessen has testified in Congress on numerous occasions and regularly gives speeches promoting laws to protect abortion survivors.
+She has also given witness in cases where abortionists have been caught killing infants after birth.

 3. Sarah Brown